 - Flu-like symptoms that improve and then return with a fever or worse

-Along with getting the high dose flu vaccine, practice frequent handwashing techniques especially in public places.
+Along with getting the flu vaccine, practice frequent handwashing techniques especially in public places.
 Give special notice to things like doorknobs and grocery carts where people who may be contagious have left their mark.
 If you suspect you may have handled an infected area, keep your hands away from your face and ears until you can wash or sanitize them.
 It’s unfortunate that the flu can also be airborne, so try not to get caught in an elevator or other small space with someone who is coughing and sneezing.